EdgeOne CLI

 to ensure accurate data and information are obtained, and then complete the login in the pop-up browser window.edgeone login

-After completing the login, you can execute
+After completing login, you can execute

 edgeone whoami

-to view the information of the current logged-in account.
+to view the current logged-in account info.

 3. Initializing